Learn how hospitality stocks reflect tourism and leisure growth.

 This data is generally available in quarterly results, earnings calls, and investor presentations.

-Once a company is shortlisted, market participants may place orders through their trading platform, either at the prevailing market price (market order) or at a specified price (limit order).
+Once a company is shortlisted, market participants may place orders through their trading platform, either at the prevailing market price of market order or limit order.

 For diversified exposure, individuals may consider: